Bidens appear to tower over Jimmy and Rosalynn Carter in 'dollhouse' photo

 Other users compared Biden to holding a ventriloquist doll.

-The whole picture set-up, from the artwork to the sizing, seemed to baffle social media.
+The whole picture setup, from the artwork to the sizing, seemed to baffle social media.
 The post from the Carter Center had thousands of comments and retweets by midday Tuesday.

 "I’ve been staring at this photo for three hours.
 I’ve got to go to bed.
 Back at it tomorrow," tweeted @JoeSeiders.